-Show Me 5:
+'Show Me 5'

-We also use the phrase 'show me 5' in school.
+We also use the phrase 'Show me 5' in school.
 The children know that the 5 elements are,

 - Looking Eyes

 - Listening Ears

 - Locked Lips (no talking)

 - Hands to self /folded arms

-- Feet still/ crossed legs
+- Legs still

 Some of the language varies slightly according to the age and needs of the children, but the outcome is the same.
-This is our preferred way to get the pupils to sit down nicely and complete the challenge ahead, it avoids the use of negative language which can be detrimental to the learning outcome, e.g. avoid "you're not looking, you're not listening".
+This is our preferred way to get the pupils to settle nicely and complete the challenge ahead and it avoids the use of negative language which can be detrimental to the learning outcome, e.g. avoid "you're not looking, you're not listening"

-Zones of Regulation:
+Zones of Regulation